Children of all ages have higher chances of being affected by this condition; this is because their body still has a low tolerance for the stimulant.

 In the article, we will look at the amount of caffeine that is medically safe for the body to ingest.
-We will also look at some sources of caffeine, protection, and treatment of caffeine overdose. and the stimulant itself, the risk factors, and the signs of coffee overdose.
+We will also look at some sources of caffeine, protection, and treatment based on the caffeine overdose signs, the stimulant itself, and it’s risk factors.

 Caffeine is a stimulant that is naturally found in some nuts, plants, and seeds.
 There are some food manufacturers that make it one of the ingredients of the food; it is also present in various drinks.